impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 }
 ```

 This is a sad-path test.
-Judging from the description text, this command always expects two arguments.
-Here we run the command with no setup and no arguments, and we assert that the command fails with an error message which tells the user to specify both a filename and a version number.
+According to the test's description, this command always expects two arguments.

+We run the command with no setup and no arguments, and we assert that the command fails with an error message which tells the user to specify both a filename and a version number.
 We then run the command again with two arguments, one of which is an empty string, and again assert that the command fails.

+### Sad path- trying to set a version which isn't installed

 Next test: